 Day 2 – Visit Zona Hotelera

 Our second day in Tulum was spent in the beautiful Zona Hotelera region.
-This area is full of boho-chic hotels, cafes, restaurants, and beach clubs.
-If you’re looking to take photos for the gram, this is the area to visit in Tulum.
-We had dinner at Taboo Tulum which is a beach club with Mediterranean restaurant and bar.
-Other popular restaurants and photo hotspots in the Zona Hotelera region are
+This beach area has boho-chic hotels, cafes, restaurants, and beach clubs.
+If you’re looking to take photos and videos for social media, this is the area to visit in Tulum.

 - Matcha Mama